bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 engineers who develop the framework every day.
 I met many other community members whom I recognized from GitHub issues.

-Overall, it was a very fun day.
+All in all, it was a very fun day.
 In addition to watching the main keynote and developer keynote, I attended a few additional developer-focused sessions.
 On one of them, I (accidentally) sat next to Hixie, the Flutter project lead.
 It